veritrans/raygun-spring-boot/README.md

 }
 ```

-The Javadoc can be accessed [here](https://cash-management.pages.golabs.io/raygun-spring-boot/).
+The Javadoc can be accessed in [javadoc.io](https://javadoc.io/doc/com.midtrans/raygun-spring-boot-starter).

 ## Support